IQSS/dataverse.harvard.edu/doc/globus/upload.md

 ![Dataverse Globus App Error](DataverseGlobusAppError.png)

-Otherwise the app will show 2 panels, source on the left, and the destination on the right:
+Otherwise the app will show two panels, source on the left, and the destination on the right:

 ![Dataverse Globus App Upload View](DataverseGlobusAppUpload.png)